-Succession planting ensures second harvests, and maximizes productivity as well as helping keep growing areas weed-free through constant use.
+Succession planting ensures second harvests & maximises productivity as well as helping keep growing areas weed-free through constant use.

-- Where the second crop need to be sown before the first crop is ready to harvest, sow in a separate seedbed and transfer straight after harvesting the first crop.
+- Where the 2nd crop needs to be sown before the first crop is ready to harvest, sow in a separate seedbed and transfer straight after harvesting the first crop.

-- Some vegetables are more suitable for growing as a second crop, such as bulb fennel and pak choi and other oriental brassicas, which are less prone to bolting after the longest day.
+- Vegetables suitable for growing as a 2nd crop, include bulb fennel, pak choi and oriental brassicas, which are less prone to bolting after the longest day.

-- Some are more susceptible to disease as second crops – such as peas and broad beans – and do not produce as well as earlier in the year.
+- Some are more susceptible to disease as 2nd crops – such as peas & broad beans – and do not produce as well as earlier in the year.
+So plant these crops first.

-November > plant broad beans & garlic > in July sow spring cabbage, and kale for overwintering
+November > plant broad beans & garlic > in July sow spring cabbage & kale for overwintering

 March > plant early potatoes, lettuce, carrot, beetroot > in July sow French beans, dwarf French Beans, runner beans, swede & celery